aneilbaboo/deepdialog-node-client/docs/flowscript.md

 # FlowScript

+## Overview

-FlowScript is a high-level language that lets a chatbot developer write conversational flows using JSON or YAML.
-A flow is a sequence of commands for the bot to execute, such as sending messages with images and buttons, branching logic, and the ability to start modules called conversational procedures called dialogs.
+FlowScript is a Node.js DSL that lets a chatbot developer write dynamic conversational flows.
+A flow is a sequence of commands for the bot to execute, such as sending messages with images and/or buttons, branching logic, loops and calling reusable conversational procedures, called dialogs.

+A single flow might encompass several interactions with a user, mediated by several HTTP requests on the bot server occurring over minutes, hours or days.
+A web server needs to implement methods to handle each interaction that makes up a conversation, and must provide a means of tracking the state of the conversation at each step.
+This fragmentation of the flow makes it hard to visualize and manage conversational logic.

+In FlowScript you script conversational logic in the order it flows in a conversation.
+This frees you from worrying about low-level details where this logic ends up scattered over several separate controller methods, and where you are responsible for tracking and managing states yourself.
+The FlowScript compiler generates server endpoints for you automatically, using the DeepDialog backend to track conversation state.
+This means you can write your bot using familiar control flow structures, yet scale it like an ordinary web service.

+Dialogs and Sessions are the main building blocks of FlowScript.
+Dialogs are analogous to functions: they contain program logic which is run on your bot server.
+Like functions, they take parameters when started and return a value on completion.
+The DeepDialog backend provides the storage for managing the dialog call stack, including local and global variables.
+These capabilities are abstracted by the Session.
+Each session tracks the state of a conversation with an endpoint.
+This is usually a user, but could be a chatroom.

-In practical terms, a flow is a JS Array, and commands are JS Objects, strings or functions.
+In practical terms, a flow is a Javascript Array, and commands are Javascript Objects or functions.
 This means a developer can generate flows programmatically.
-Arguments to commands can be generated dynamically by providing a function in place of the string or other literal which is expected.
+Parts of the conversation can be generated dynamically by replacing part of the conversation tree with a function.
 For example, you can dynamically generate action buttons by providing a function to the `actions` parameter of a message command.

- FlowScript provides a high level interface to the DeepDialog API, but also provides access to the lower level service objects (such as the DeepDialog Session).
+If you need to, you can also access the DeepDialog API directly using a function placed inside a flow.
 See the documentation [here](./index.md).

-### Example
+### Quick Look

 ```javascript
 // dialogs/astrologer.js